 A performance obligation is a promise in a contract to transfer a good or service to the customer.
 This may be single or multiple distinct promises within the contract.
 Management will need to consider any material rights created with options to acquire additional goods or services for free or at a discount in the future and evaluate if they will have any uninstalled inventory related to the contract.

 The transaction price is the amount of consideration to which a company expects to be entitled in exchange for transferring goods or services.
 The transaction price can include the original price of the contract, variable consideration (discounts, right of return, credits, price concessions, coupons, vouchers, incentives, performance bonuses, penalties, etc.), non-cash considerations, milestone bonuses, and any changes to the scope of the contract.

 4. Allocate the Transaction Price to Performance Obligation(s)

 The total transaction price is allocated to each of the distinct performance obligations in the contract.
 Management will need to consider and identify factors used to determine standalone selling price of performance obligation and distribute the total price to each performance obligation based on each percentage of total.

 Revenue will still be recognized utilizing the same cost-to-cost percentage-of-completion method, consistent with current GAAP.
 Management will recognize revenue when control is transferred to the customer either at the point in time or over time.

 This brief outline of the components of ASU 606 should provide a foundational overview and illustrate a basic framework for critical conversations with your CPA.
 Reaching out to your CPA sooner than later is highly advised as you work toward implementation of the new revenue recognition standard.
 Should you find yourself needing help, please reach out to us.

-By Josh Ritter (Dublin office)
+By Michaela McGinn (Dublin office)